center-for-threat-informed-defense/summiting-the-pyramid/docs/levels/adversary_tool.rst

 certain tool-specific configurations, an adversary can change the source code and evade that detection [#f1]_.
 While this requires knowledge on the adversary to change the tool configuration without changing the functionality, it gives an adversary flexibility to evade detection through the availability of application code itself.
-Even if an adversary does not have the power to configure the tool itself, them having control over the tool during an attack gives them the advantage.

 **Examples**: Command-line arguments, tool-specific configurations, metadata, binaries